Mobile App Development Cost in 2026: A Complete Pricing Guide for Businesses

 E-Commerce and Retail App Development Cost

-E-commerce app development costs depend on product catalog size, payment method variety, and whether you need features like AR product previews or AI-powered recommendations.
+E-commerce app development costs depend on the size of your product catalog, the variety of payment methods, and whether you need features like AR product previews or AI-powered recommendations.

 E-Commerce App Type